yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/record-field-exchange-functions.md

 ### <a name="requirements"></a>Wymagania

-**Nagłówek:** afxdb.h
+**Nagłówek:** AFXDB. h

 ## <a name="rfx_date_bulk"></a><a name="rfx_date_bulk"></a>RFX_Date_Bulk

-Przenosi wiele wierszy TIMESTAMP_STRUCT danych z kolumny źródła danych ODBC do odpowiedniej `CRecordset`tablicy w obiekcie pochodnym.
+Przesyła wiele wierszy danych TIMESTAMP_STRUCT z kolumny źródła danych ODBC do odpowiedniej tablicy w `CRecordset` obiekcie pochodnym.

 ### <a name="syntax"></a>Składnia